-- What has been rewarding about staying at home?
-What are the peaks and valleys of the day?
+- What are the peaks and valleys of your days?

 - Have you or a family member been personally infected by the COVID-19 virus?
 If so, tell us what that was like?
 Have you been tested?

-- Has the county- and statewide “Stay at Home” order affected you financially?
+- Have the county- and statewide public health orders affected you financially?
 How are you coping?

-- How do you think life will change in our community?
+- How do you think life will change in our community in the future?